anton-ovod/Web-BasedLibrarySystem/README.md

 for a web-based Library System.
 The system is designed to enable library members to search for and reserve books online, while borrowing and returning will be handled in person.
-Librarians will use the system to manage the library's book catalog and facilitate member interactions, and administrators will oversee user accounts and system configurations.
+Librarians will use the system to manage the library's book catalog and facilitate member interactions.

 #### 1.2 Scope
 The Library System is a web-based application designed to modernize library operations and improve user experience.
 Its primary functionalities include:

-- **For Members**: Searching for books, reserving available titles online, and accessing personal borrowing history.
+- **For Readers**: Searching for books, reserving available titles online, prolonging borrowed books a limited number of times, reporting lost or destroyed books and receiving guidance from librarians, requesting to donate books to the library, and accessing personal borrowing history.
     Actual borrowing and returning of books are conducted at the library.

-- **For Librarians**: Managing the book catalog, tracking borrowing and returning records, and generating reports to streamline daily operations.
+- **For Librarians**: Managing the book catalog, tracking borrowing and returning records, generating reports to streamline daily operations, approving or rejecting book donation requests, responding to reports of lost or destroyed books, and resolving member account issues.
-- **For Administrators**: Overseeing user account management, system settings, and generating advanced analytics reports to optimize library workflows.

 #### 1.3 Definitions, Acronyms, and Abbreviations
 - **LMS**: Library Management System